xwteoh/bingo-scanner-legal/terms-of-service.md

 ## 8. Advertising (Free Tier Only)

 The Free Tier is supported by advertisements served through Google AdMob.
-By using the Free Tier, you acknowledge and agree to:

-- View advertisements displayed within the App
+By using the Free Tier, you acknowledge and agree to view advertisements displayed within the App.

-- Provide consent for personalized ads where required by law (GDPR/CCPA)
-- Allow collection of advertising identifiers for ad delivery
+### 8.1 Ad Consent (GDPR/CCPA Regions)

+In certain regions (EU, California, etc.), you will be asked to provide consent for personalized ads:

+- **If you consent:** You will see personalized ads based on your interests
+- **If you decline:** You will see non-personalized (generic) ads instead
+- **You can still use the app regardless of your choice**

-You can manage ad consent preferences in the Settings screen ("Manage Ad Consent").
-Premium subscribers enjoy an ad-free experience.
+You can change your ad consent preferences at any time in the Settings screen ("Manage Ad Consent").

+### 8.2 Premium Upgrade

+Premium subscribers ("Bingo Plus") enjoy a completely ad-free experience with no advertisements or tracking.

 ## 9. Disclaimers and Warranties